 Cranbrook House is the English-Tudor, Arts & Crafts style estate of Cranbrook’s founders, George Gough and Ellen Scripps Booth.
 Completed in 1908 by Detroit architect Albert Kahn, Cranbrook House is the oldest surviving manor home in the metro-Detroit area and the centerpiece of the Cranbrook Educational Community campus, a National Historic Landmark.
 On your tour, docents will highlight handcrafted furnishings, tapestries, and a selection of the Booth’s large collection of world class art.

 Cranbrook House is surrounded by 40 acres of beautiful gardens featuring iconic fountains and statuary.
 With the melody of water streaming from iconic fountains, the smell of flowers in our remarkable gardens, and incredible vistas at every turn, the feeling of history and architectural wonder are all around you.
 Both the house and gardens are maintained by Cranbrook House and Gardens Auxiliary, a non-profit, volunteer-run organization.

-Cranbrook Gardens are open 9am to 5pm daily, from May through October.
-Admission is FREE for the 2016 tour season, courtesy of presenting sponsor PNC Bank, and sponsors All Seasons and Roberts Restaurant Group.
+Cranbrook Gardens are open 7am to 7pm daily, from March through September, and from 8am to 5pm, from October through February.
+Admission is FREE for the 2023 tour season, courtesy of presenting sponsor PNC Bank, and fleurdetroit.